password123456/setup-wordpress-with-security-best-practice/README.md

 **Remediation:**
 - If HTTP access is possible, first review and modify the web server settings.
 - If the server has HTTP VirtualHosts, either redirect them to HTTPS or delete the HTTP VirtualHosts.
-- If necessary, enable the "FORCE_SSL_ADMIN" feature to enforce HTTPS access for wp-admin.
+- If necessary, enable the "FORCE_SSL_ADMIN" feature to enforce HTTPS access for WordPress Admin.

 **Steps to Enable FORCE_SSL_ADMIN:**
 1. Access your wp-config.php file using File Manager or FTP.